-Adapting to the environmental and climate conditions and having access to water resources have always been among the largest human concerns for establishing and developing prosperous cities.
-The importance of access to the resources of water is more perceptible in the arid and semi-arid regions like Iran.
-Approximately, more than 90 per cent of the total area of Iran, situated in an arid and semi-arid climatic condition are deprived of having access to the surface water such as rivers.
-Up to 70 per cent of the precipitation is lost in the evaporation that intensifies the severity of water shortages.
-[1]
+Adapting to environmental and climate conditions and having access to water resources have always been among the largest human concerns for establishing and developing prosperous cities.
+The importance of access to the resources of water is more perceptible in the arid and semi-arid regions such as Iran.
+Approximately, more than 90 per cent of the total area of Iran is deprived of having access to the surface water.
+Furthermore, losing up to 70 per cent of precipitation in evaporation intensifies the severity of water shortage in these regions [1].

-Considering the environmental condition, Persian civilization recognized both ecological realities and social imperatives of conservation and proper distribution of the water so as to ensure its availability to all.
-Thereupon, they succeeded in achieving a lasting solution to the problem of the shortage of water.
-They created various complex systems and structures such as qanat1 to surmount the problem of access to water and irrigation of the agricultural lands.
+Considering the environmental condition, Persian civilization recognized both ecological realities and social imperatives of conservation and proper distribution of water to ensure its availability to all.
+To surmount the problem of access to water and irrigating the agricultural lands, they created various water systems and structures, among others, qanat2.

 The consequential role of this structure in enlivening the waterless lands and planting arid regions of Iran and other parts of the world is undeniable.
 Therefore, in 2016, under the title of 'Persian Qanat', this structure was registered on the World Heritage List.
-The inscription of the qanat is justified by criteria 3 and 4 for being a testimony of cultural traditions and an outstanding typology of technological ensembles.
-[3]
+The inscription of the qanat structure is justified by criteria 3 and 4 for being an exceptional testimony of cultural traditions and a structure, which demonstrates a significant stage in human history [3].